-Shoots & Roots Bitters was founded by Rachel Meyer, Selena Ahmed, and Ashley DuVal - three female scientists that promote biodiversity through research, teaching and the creation of science-based craft bitters that draw from ecology, cultural practices and flavors around the world.
+Shoots & Roots Bitters was founded by Rachel Meyer, Selena Ahmed, and Ashley DuVal - three female scientists that promote biodiversity through research, teaching, and the creation of science-based botanical blends that draw from ecology, cultural practices, and flavors around the world.

 RACHEL MEYER, PHD, PARTNER

 SELENA AHMED, PHD, PARTNER

-Selena Ahmed is an Assistant Professor of Sustainable Food Systems at Montana State University where she leads the Food and Health Lab examining the ecological, cultural, and health aspects of food systems.
+Selena Ahmed is an Assistant Professor of Sustainable Food Systems at Montana State University where she co-leads the Food and Health Lab examining the ecological, cultural, and health aspects of food systems.
 She focuses on how environmental and management factors impact the medicinal and sensory quality of botanicals with implications for human health.
 Selena co-authored a book on the Tea Horse Road and enjoys infusing plants traded along this ancient trade route as well as from mountains in her backyard.